grapesmoker/qems2/README.md

 ##### Tosups:

-        This scientist noted the difference between Asiatic and Oceanic fauna, hypothesizing that their geographical isolation played a role in their different developments; the boundary between the two types of fauna is now known as his namesake line.
+> This scientist noted the difference between Asiatic and Oceanic fauna, hypothesizing that their geographical isolation played a role in their different developments; the boundary between the two types of fauna is now known as his namesake line.
 For 10 points, identify this scientist who proposed a theory of evolution contemporaneously with Charles Darwin.
+> ANSWER: Alfred Russell \_Wallace\_

+Note that the question text must be all on a single line, followed by a carriage return, with the answer prefaced by the word `"ANSWER:"` and the required parts of the answer set off by the underscore marks.

+##### Bonuses:

+> At one point in this film, two characters are arrested after they mistake dust-covered Union soldiers for Confederates.
+For 10 points each:

+> [10] Identify this film in which those two characters later help a Union colonel blow up a bridge across a river that they need to cross, while searching for Bill Carson's gold.

+> ANSWER: The \_Good, the Bad, and the Ugly\_

+> [10] _The Good, the Bad, and the Ugly_ is probably the most famous of the spaghetti westerns of Sergio Leone, starring this man as "Blondie."

+> ANSWER: Clint \_Eastwood\_

+> [10] Eastwood's other quasi-historical roles include this role in _Unforgiven_, in which he kills the Sherrif played by Gene Hackman, as revenge for Hackman's killing of his companion, played by Morgan Freeman.

+> ANSWER: \_William\_ [or \_Bill\_] \_Munny\_ [accept either name]

+The leadin must be on a single line, followed by a newline.
+Each part must be prefaced with the value in square brackets, e.g. `[10]`, followed by the text of the bonus part, followed by a newline.
+As with tossups, the answer must be set off with `"ANSWER:"` followed by the answer.
+In the prompt, emphasis can be applied using underscores (or asterisks), while in the answer, underscores are used to indicate required parts.
+You do not need blank lines between question parts and answers; those are just here for readability and will be ignored.

 ## Upcoming Features

 QEMS2 is evolving fairly rapidly.
 Features are being added frequently at the request of the users.
-There are a number of
+There are a number of upcoming additions that will be made to QEMS2 in the next few months:

+1. Bulk question writing will allow users to write directly into a text-box instead of having to upload